And so we begin.

 This isn’t to say that professional poker players can’t win Survivor.
 It just means they need to think about how their poker skills might hurt their Survivor gameplay too.

 As a final note, after seeing Jeff Probst stand on the outside of a helicopter as it turned and dropped, I take back what I said last season about him not being a god.
 You win, Jeff.
-You win.
+I bow at your feet.